Leonerd-04/SimpleHUD/README.md

 ##Compatibility
 SimpleHUD only adds a rendering call to Minecraft's code, so it should generally be completely compatible with other mods.
-Most notably, it is compatible with Sodium and Iris.
+Most notably, it is compatible with Sodium, Iris, and BetterF3.

 While this mod is highly unlikely to break another mod in any way, the HUD may end up obscuring or being obscured by other mods that add their own HUDs to Minecraft.
-To remedy this, I want to add the ability for the user to choose the HUD's position.
+To remedy this, I want to add the ability for the user to choose the HUD's position at some point.

 If you find an incompatibility with another mod, open an issue and I'll add it to a list of incompatibilities (currently empty).

 ##Goals
-This mod is currently in its alpha stage.
 In the future I'd like to add more information to the HUD.
-I see how this could easily cause clutter though, so I also want to let the user choose what information the HUD displays, as well as in what order.
+I see how this could cause clutter though, so I also want to let the user choose what information the HUD displays, as well as in what order.
 As mentioned before, I'd also like to add positioning.